Chilliwack mother upset about son’s alleged suicide attempt after hospital discharge - BC Local News

 A white SUV narrowly missed him, but another vehicle did not.
 He was struck and seriously injured in the incident.

 The next day, Nov.
-13, before Rhonda got the call that Shane was in hospital, she got a bit of good news.
+13, before Rhonda got the call that her son was in hospital, she got a bit of good news.
 Interior Health had issued a Form 21, essentially a warrant for his arrest to be detained under the Mental Health Act.

 “I was shedding tears of joy,” Rhonda said, knowing that he needed to be apprehended for his own good.